An extended Demazure product on integer permutations via min-plus matrix multiplication: Applications to curves and graphs

-This paper originated with applications to Brill-Noether theory of curves and graphs in mind.
-We summarize the basic ideas without full details in this appendix to motivate the content of this paper.
-Most of these applications are intended for future work; some of the simple applications to graphs are done in the short paper \cite{pflBriefTropBN} that is independent of this one.
+This paper originated in service of applications to Brill-Noether theory of curves and graphs.
+We summarize the basic ideas without full details in this appendix to motivate the content of this paper; for more details the reader may consult the references mentioned.
 This appendix assumes vocabulary from algebraic curves and the divisor theory of metric graphs.
 The basic goal in both settings is to provide a toolkit for inductive arguments, in which the geometry of a curve or graph with two marked points is reduced to the geometry of \emph{two} such curves/graphs that are glued at a single point.

+Applications to algebraic curves are developed in \cite{hbnDemazure}.
 Let $C$ be a smooth projective algebraic curve over an algebraically closed field, and let $p,q$ be two distinct points on $C$.
 Then a line bundle $\cL$ on $C$ determines a permutation $\tau = \tau_\cL^{p,q}$ by

-The existence of $\tau$ follows from Proposition \ref{prop:alphaExists}, which also proves that $\tau$ has bounded difference, as we now explain.
-Letting $\chi = d-g$, the Riemann--Roch formula implies that
+The existence of $\tau$ follows from Proposition \ref{prop:alphaExists}, which also proves that $\tau$ has bounded difference.
+The submodularity of $s_\tau$ amounts to the following linear algebraic observation.

-which verifies hypothesis (1) of the proposition.
-To prove hypothesis (2), submodularity, we must show that for any line bundle $\cL$,